stephen-scheiman/NoteTakerApp/README.md

   # NoteTakerApp
   ## Description
   This application allows the user to create notes in order to manage their various tasks.
 Functionality includes creating, viewing and deleting notes.
-This was a valuable exercise in that it brought together all the elements of a fullstack application and tought me how to "wire it all together".
+This was a valuable exercise in that it brought together all the elements of a fullstack application and taught me how to "wire it all together".
   ## Table of Contents
   1. [Installation](#installation)
   2. [Usage](#usage)